Tom and Jerry (Van Beuren)

-Tom and Jerry, produced by Amadee Van Beuren, was a series of short cartoons released by RKO Radio Pictures between 1931 and 1933.
+Tom and Jerry, also known as Dick and Larry, is a series of short cartoons produced by Amedee J. Van Beuren and released by RKO Radio Pictures between 1931 and 1933.
 Each cartoon placed them in a new situation or occupation; the pair sang, danced and used musical effects and gags.

-The characters are not MGM's later cat‑and‑mouse team; instead they are a human comedy team: a tall, thin character (Tom) and a short, plump partner (Jerry) – a combination animation historians describe as “Mutt and Jeff-ish”.
+The characters are not related to MGM's later cat‑and‑mouse characters; instead they are a human comedy duo: a tall, thin character (Tom) and a short, plump partner (Jerry) – a combination animation historians describe as “Mutt and Jeff-ish”.

 Origin and development

-Van Beuren originally considered a cat‑and‑dog pair but redesigned them as humans; the first released short was Wot a Night in 1931.
+Van Beuren originally envisioned them as a cat‑and‑dog pair called “Waffles and Don” but later redesigned them as humans; the first released short was Wot a Night in 1931.
 Their design reflected the "rubber‑hose" animation style -- distinguished by elastic, cylindrical anatomies -- popular in New York at the time.

 Although the series was notable for its early and inventive use of synchronized sound, blending musical rhythm closely with on‑screen action, and often incorporated quirky humor and pre‑Code innuendo, it nevertheless failed to rival the popularity of its competitors in the early sound era, such as Mickey Mouse or Betty Boop.